Johnny Dawkins: College

 Dawkins was born and raised in Washington, D.C.
 He played basketball at Mackin Catholic High School in Washington, D.C. before enrolling at Duke University.
 At Duke, he became the team's all-time leading scorer with 2,556 points, which stood until 2006 when JJ Redick surpassed it.
 In Dawkins' senior year at Duke, the 1985–86 season, the Duke Blue Devils attained a win–loss record of 37–3, which was an NCAA record for both games played and games won in a single season.
 They reached the 1986 NCAA championship game, where they lost to Louisville, 72–69.
 In his senior season, Dawkins averaged 20.2 points per game and won the Naismith College Player of the Year Award, presented to the nation's top Collegiate Basketball Player.
 He also served as alternate on the 1984 United States Olympic basketball team.
 He graduated with a degree in political science.

 His jersey number 24 was later retired.
-Dawkins has received a number of honors, including selection to the ACC 50th Anniversary men's basketball team honoring the 50 greatest players in Atlantic Coast Conference history and being named the 78th greatest player in college basketball history by The Sporting Newss book, Legends of College Basketball, in 2002.
+Dawkins has received a number of honors, including selection to the ACC 50th Anniversary men's basketball team honoring the 50 greatest players in Atlantic Coast Conference history and being named the 78th greatest player in college basketball history by The Sporting News' book, Legends of College Basketball, in 2002.